 Catalogue text for the installation “Dolorosa”.
 Torsos in concrete, life-size.
 “Dolorosa” was created for Bunker-95 at Galleri Lista Lighthouse 1995.
 It was further developed for the Schuvalov Palace in St. Petersburg 1998, and later the same year for Seljord Art Society.
-Finally the installation was shown in Bomuldsfabriken Kunsthall, Arendal 1999, and «Sculpture and Object XIII» in Bratislava 2008.
+Then for Bomuldsfabriken Kunsthall, Arendal 1999, and «Sculpture and Object XIII» in Bratislava 2008.
 In 2021 Dolorosa is back at Lista in a bunker belonging to Nordberg Fort, marking Lista Museum 100 years.

 THAT WHICH NO LONGER IS.
 AND THE SORROW